abd-hussain/IslamMob-mobile/utilities/islam_mob_lint/CODE_STYLE.md

 - Include examples in documentation when appropriate
 - Use `//` for implementation comments
 - Keep comments up-to-date with code changes
-- Use `TODO:` comments for code that needs to be revisited

 ## Dart-Specific Guidelines

 ### Variables